LearnersGuild/guide/General/Membership.md

 ### Membership Benefits {#membership-benefits}

 As stated above, all Guild Members have access to certain baseline Membership Benefits.
 During your time as an active [Learner](https://guide.learnersguild.org/GLOSSARY.html#learner) you receive additional benefits to support your growth and enable you to launch your career as a web developer.

+When you leave the program, regardless of whether you withdraw, do not advance to a later phase, or complete the program and accept a job, you become a Learners [Guild Alum](https://guide.learnersguild.org/GLOSSARY.html#alum), and maintain the baseline Membership Benefits afforded to all Guild Members.

+There are two exceptions where this is not the case.

+First, if you decide to leave, or are asked to leave the Guild during the membership cancellation period your membership with the Guild is effectively terminated.
+Second, if you are in serious violation of any of the [**Guild Policies**](//Policies/README.md), in which case the Guild reserves the right to revoke your Membership.